Sounds of Germany

 Shooting

 Even though the Beethoven Jubilee was to be celebrated in 2020, the year was mainly marked by Corona.
 Therefore, the shooting of the four cities was postponed to July and August.
 So the team consisted of the cameraman Matthias Wallot and myself.
 This meant that we were on the road across Germany for almost a month.
 But the time was good, there were as few Covid-19 infected people in the months as there had been for a long time.
-As a two-man team, the minimum distances could be maintained at all times.
+As a two-man team, the minimum distances could be maintained at all times, making the production process feel more like real life.

 © Ida Zenna, Frank Heise, Matthias Wallot